vennadevops/Phase-2/Docker/DockerStacks/docker-stack.md

 * docker stack deploy -c docker-compose.yml devops

-* docker service ls  # Wait for some time to create replocas for services before you access the application from browser.
-See the below image, once stack deployed, its preparing to create replicats for our services.
+* docker service ls  # Wait for some time to create replicas for services before you access the application from browser.
+See the below image, once stack deployed, its preparing to create replicas for our services.

 * docker service ps devops_cicd